MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

 - Overall improvement of the sound quality of the midrange and high frequencies.

 ## Conclusion
 Attempt #3 seems the best compromise.
-It is the combination of the Visaton G50FFL soft dome midrange driver with the new baffle/horn design and with the original Philips AD0163 tweeter.
-It solves the problem of a faulty AD0211.
+It is the combination of the Visaton G50FFL soft dome midrange driver with the new baffle/horn design and the original Philips AD0163 tweeter.
+The provided solution solves the problem of a faulty AD0211.
 The frequency response is as good as the original.
 Minimal modification of the electronics is needed for the 22RH544/50R.

 ## Design for 3D-printed parts
 Attempt | openSCAD files | Remarks